Mycenaean pottery

+Chronology

+The Mycenaean era corresponds to the period known as Late Helladic, often abbreviated LH, in the standard relative chronology for mainland Greece.
+This period is divided into sub-periods using Roman numerals (e.g. LH I, LH II, LH III) which are further divided into sub-sub-periods using capital letters (e.g. LH IIIA, LH IIIB, LH IIIC).
+This divisions are useful because archaeologists typically use changes in pottery styles as an indication of broader changes in culture.
+Many writers compare prehistory to a stage on which different ceramic characters appear and play a role.

+In absolute dating, the Mycenaean period corresponds to c.
+1600 - 1000 BC.

+An alternative periodization divides the Mycenaean era into Early Mycenaean, Middle Mycenaean, Palatial Mycenaean, and Postpalatial Mycenaean.

 Early Mycenaean

+The Early Mycenaean era covers the Late Helladic I-IIA ceramic periods.
+Pottery from this era can be distinguished by the use of a more lustrous paint than its Middle Helladic predecessors.
 There is some question as to how much of the pottery of this age relies on Minoan pottery for both their shapes and the patterns.
 For at least the first half of the seventeenth century BC there is only a small portion of all pottery produced that is in the Minoan style.

-LH I-IIA pottery can be distinguished by the use of a more lustrous paint than the predecessors.
-While this is more common during this age, there was a considerable amount of pottery produced in the Middle Helladic period style, using matte paints and middle Helladic shapes.

 Where the first recognizably Mycenaean pottery emerged is still under debate.
 Some believe that this development took place in the northeast Peloponnese (probably in the vicinity of Mycenae).
-There is also evidence that suggests that the style appeared in the southern Peloponnese (probably Lanconia) as a result of the Minoan potters taking up residence at coastal sites along the Greek Mainland.
+There is also evidence that suggests that the style appeared in the southern Peloponnese (probably Laconia) as a result of Minoan potters taking up residence at coastal sites along the Greek mainland.